RasmusGodske/blog/_posts/2024-04-11-perfecting-laravel-typescript-for-better-bug-free-code.md

 ...
 Insert lovely typed code here
 </script>
 ```

+*Please note that that `setup` is a new feature in Vue 3, which allows you to write your Vue components in a more functional way.
+You can read more about it [here](https://vuejs.org/api/composition-api-setup)*.

 ### Step 2: Vue Component Typescript Examples
 Let's go through a quick example of how we can harness this newfound power.